 NLF: Boards must also inform staff that providers are required to report when a child stops attending or fails to begin attending a child care provider location within one week of the effective date on the authorization notice so that staff may take appropriate action and reach out to the sponsor to determine whether the child still requires child care.

+NLF: Boards must notify CCS providers that failing to report that a child has stopped attending or has not started attending within one week of the effective date on the authorization may result in being placed on an SIA.

 NLF: Additionally, Boards must continue to pay providers based on enrollment, except for relative providers.
 Boards must ensure that a relative child care provider is not reimbursed for the days that a child is absent, as set forth in Title 40, Texas Administrative Code (TAC), Part 20, Chapter 809, Child Care Services rule §809.93(c).

 Child Care Absence Tracking and Notification Process

-NLF: Boards must inform staff that attendance standards and notice and reporting requirements, as set forth in §809.78, will become effective in conjunction with the full implementation of TX3C, scheduled for August 4, 2025.
+NLF: Boards must inform staff that attendance standards and notice and reporting requirements, as set forth in §809.78, went into effect on August 4, 2025,with the full implementation of TX3C, on August 4, 2025.
 As of system launch, all children’s absences were reset to zero on August 3, 2025.

-NFL: Boards must inform staff that absences must be reset at recertification to align with the start date of a new eligibility period.
+NLF: Boards must inform staff that absences must be reset at recertification to align with the start date of a new eligibility period.

 NLF: Boards must inform staff that the provider automated attendance and notification requirements, as set forth in §809.95, remain in effect with the implementation of TX3C.